 Materials And Methods: (no more than 130 words)

-Conclusion: (no more than 35 words), the abstract should not be structured for other types of articles.
-Do not include references in abstract.
+Conclusion: (no more than 35 words) The abstract should not be structured for other types of articles.
+Do not include references in the abstract.

-Keywords: Please list 3-7 key words, selected mainly from MeSH, which reflect the content of the study.
-Key word should be arranged alphabetically.
+Keywords: Please list 3-7 keywords, selected mainly from MeSH, which reflect the content of the study.
+Keywords should be arranged alphabetically.

 For articles of these sections, original articles, brief articles and case reports, the main text should be structured into the following sections: